MarsBased/react-mb/README.md

 ## What to expect

-I'll be doing live coding, basically adding state and logic to an empty app:
+I'll be doing live coding, basically adding state and logic to this app.

 - Overview of a react application
 - Different types of state: state, props, and effects